 In April 2018, we entered into an asset contribution agreement for Pfizer’s allogeneic CAR T (AlloCAR T™) cell therapy portfolio.
-We are advancing the portfolio acquired from Pfizer, which includes rights to 16 preclinical CAR T cell therapy targets licensed from Cellectis and Servier and U.S. rights to clinical candidates ALLO-501 and UCART19.
+We are advancing the portfolio acquired from Pfizer, which includes rights to 15 preclinical CAR T cell therapy targets licensed from Cellectis and U.S. rights to clinical candidates ALLO-501 and UCART19 licensed from Servier.

 Allogene initiated its Phase 1 ALPHA study of ALLO-501 in the first half of 2019 to assess safety and tolerability of ALLO-501 and ALLO-647, our proprietary anti-CD52 monoclonal antibody, in patients with relapsed/refractory non-Hodgkin lymphoma (NHL).
 ALLO-501 is being developed under a joint clinical development collaboration with Servier and is exclusively licensed from Cellectis.
 ALLO-501 utilizes the TALEN® gene-editing technology pioneered and owned by Cellectis.
 We have the exclusive rights to ALLO-501 in the U.S. while Servier retains exclusive rights for all other countries.